kuli1230/Cyclone/README.md

 Another big feature is the serialization system.
 You can create classes, add some annotations and then you can easy for example execute the create method like this: cyclone.serializationManager().create(SomeClass.class);
 The table is automatically created in your database.

-With the simple async API from Cyclone you can query your database or anything else async.
+With the simple async API from Cyclone you can query your database or anything else async without blocking your main thread.

 You can now also get the row SQL query from all builders with the sql() method after you have called build() with a query.